idio-lang/idio-by-example/idio-source/bitsets.rst

         #B{ 65536 60:01111111 68-70 11100000 }
         #f #f #f #f #f #f #f #f #f #f #f #f #f #f #f #f ]>

 NB.
-The output has been chopped for readability.
+The output has been edited for readability.

 For the ASCII-only variant you can see the bitset for the first plane is ``#B{ 65536 60:01111111 68-70 11100000 }`` which reads as bits from